Foreign Workers

 For example, employers who are looking in-home caregivers can expect processing times to be at least 25 business days.
 This also does not consider any pre-arrangements that you or the foreign worker need to complete before they commence work.

-Temporary foreign workers must still meet the requirements to be eligible for EI benefits.
-But they are also entitled to benefits such as sick leave, parental leave, and compassionate care leave.
+However, they must still meet the requirements to be eligible for EI benefits.
+Foreign workers are also entitled to benefits such as sick leave, parental leave, and compassionate care leave.

 If a foreign worker is eligible to receive employment insurance from their originating country, the worker may be ineligible to receive EI benefits in Canada.

-How Much do Temporary Foreign Workers get Paid in Canada?
+How much do foreign workers get paid in Canada?

 Nonetheless, employers must pay foreign workers at least the minimum wage in accordance with the applicable employment standards legislation in their relevant jurisdiction.